ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 <br />

 ## Motivation and Story
 This is a project based on the Shopify Front End Developer Intern Challenge [document provided by Shopify](https://docs.google.com/document/d/1O7mCynsz_cBXkEaCFGSZAuvAOY84QVq35l20xJwjOYg/edit#).
-The document had a bare minumum of requirements needed but for this project I went above and beyond the scope implementing a RESTful back-end along with a Demo version of the app that users can play with locally.
+The document had a bare minumum of requirements needed but for this project that I chose to go above and beyond with by including a RESTful backend with live questions updates from all users with Socket.io.

 The project wasn't able to be submitted to Shopify in time since I found out about it right after graduation and the deadline was two days after.(graduated 05/20/2022 😊).
 But, that didn't stop me from trying!

-So over a period of 5 days I was able to plan, mock, create and deploy this fully responsive application to AWS.
+So over a period of 6 days I was able to plan, mock, create and deploy this fully responsive application to AWS.
 Showing my skills across the full-stack.

-I wanted to showcase my skills and I hope this project shows that!
+Enjoy! :)

 **Extra Information**